sous-chefs/ntp/TESTING.md

 stair-step pattern of case switches on platform and platform_version attributes.
 This leads to hard to read recipe code, and additional maintenance overhead in correcting platform cases on a constant basis.
-As more platform *bikesheds* are introduced to a recipe, the recipe tends to take on quirks for edge cases, as conditionals are stacked in an unpredictable way.
+Recipe tend to take on quirks for edge cases, as conditionals are stacked in inconsistest and unpredictable ways.

 Fletcher had done some previous lint checking on some of his cookbooks with foodcritic and [Travis CI](http://travis-ci.org).
 We wished to incorporate attribute sanity checking.
 Both our testing cases are added as a `rake` task which can be run from a development workstation or CI platform such as Travis or Jenkins.
-The biggest advantage we found in our testing was being able to run quick attribute tests in **one-hundredth of a second**.
+The biggest advantage we found of this testing method was being able to run quick attribute tests in **one-hundredth of a second**.
+The biggest drawback in spec tests are having to write tests which are very explicit.

 The attribute tests uses minitest to mock a node and then check the attributes for any platform edge cases as shipped with the cookbook.
 Since there is